Thursday, March 6, 2025

 Tip of the Day

-Hello and happy Friday, friends!
-It's time for the Friendly Fill-Ins challenge, and we'd love for you to join us.
+Hello, friends!
+We're ready for the Friendly Fill-Ins challenge, and we'd love for you to join us.
 My amazing co-host Ellen of 15andmeowing came up with the first two fill-in statements, and I came up with the second two.

-4. _________ is the most normal thing about me.
+4. _________ is the last thing that made me genuinely laugh.

 Now it's your turn!